futpix/caravans-in-australia/content/review/274-Euro-Caravans-Hobby.md

   ogtitle: "Should I buy Hobby by Euro Caravans?"
   ogdescription: "The Euro Caravans Hobby is classed as Unknown Type, and sleeps 2-3 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Optional Bathroom + Toilet."
 categories: ["Euro Caravans"]
-tags: ["Sleeps 2-3", "Unknown Size", "Unknown Type", "Optional Bathroom + Toilet", "Full height", "Under 50k"]
+tags: ["Sleeps 2-3", "Unknown Size", "Unknown Type", "Optional Bathroom + Toilet", "Full height", "Under 50k", "Made Overseas"]
 totalLength: "4.5"
 bodyLength: ""
 totalHeight: "2.55"